 Tel: 020 8838 5102

 A number of self-help groups have been set up for people who have been injured by, for example, unsafe medicines.

-A list of groups of this kind can be found in the voluntary agencies directories which can be found in local public reference libraries or a Citizens Advice Bureau.
-To search for details of your nearest CAB, including those that can give advice by email, click on nearest CAB.
+A list of groups of this kind can be found in the voluntary agencies directories which can be found in local public reference libraries or a Citizens Advice Bureau - where to get advice.

 Scottish Association for Mental Health (SAMH)

 SAMH promotes the interests of people suffering from mental illness or distress and provides advice and advocacy services.

 Scottish Women’s Aid

 Women’s Aid provides advice, information and sometimes temporary refuge for women and their children who are threatened by mental, emotional or physical violence, harassment or sexual abuse.

 57 Albion Road

 Tel: 0131 475 2372